 Studio, thesis and class projects link students to communities in the Boston area and beyond.
 The school’s Community Service Fellowship Program (CSFP), provides both summer internships in the U.S. and small overseas travel grants.
 Various Harvard units provide summer and winter opportunities relevant to MUP students including the Public Policy Summer Fellowship, Edward M. Gramlich Fellowship in Community and Economic Development, and Presidential Public Service Fellowships.
 There is also funding for research travel (e.g. thesis data collection) or independent internships in Latin America, and in South Asia.

 In 2013-2014, 100% of MUP students received some form of financial aid.
-MUPs received over $2.7 million in total including $1.1 million in lands and the rest in other forms such as grants, fellowships, work study, and assistantships.
+MUPs received over $2.7 million in total including $1.1 million in loans and the rest in other forms such as grants, fellowships, work study, and assistantships.
 Harvard provides grants to international students as well as U.S. students, though funds available for international students are more limited.
 Grant funds are awarded on a two-tier system based on need.
 The Tier 1 grant is based solely on the student’s financial information.
 In order to be considered for more substantial Tier 2 grant, students must provide parental information (submitting information for Tier 2 funding will not adversely affect the amount granted through Tier 1).

 In addition MUPs can take advantage of a number of other fellowships, work study allocations, and student assistant jobs both for semester-time and summer activities.
 In the past this has included multiple recipients of funds from the Presidential Scholars Program for students in public service areas.
 More information about funding is available in the Financial Aid section.